jaymzh/sugarjar/README.md

 ## Repository Configuration

 Sugarjar looks for a `.sugarjar.yaml` in the root of the repository to tell it how to handle repo-specific things.
-Currently there are only three configurations accepted:
+Currently there options are:

-* lint - A list of scripts to run on `sj lint`.
+* `lint` - A list of scripts to run on `sj lint`.
 These should be linters like rubocop or pyflake.
-* unit - A list of scripts to run on `sj unit`.
+* `unit` - A list of scripts to run on `sj unit`.
 These should be unittest runners like rspec or pyunit.
-* on_push - A list of types (`lint`, `unit`) of checks to run before pushing.
+* `on_push` - A list of types (`lint`, `unit`) of checks to run before pushing.
   It is highly recommended this is only `lint`.
 The goal here is to allow for the user to get quick stylistic feedback before pushing their branch to avoid the push-fix-push-fix loop.
+* `commit_template` - A path to a commit template to set in the `commit.template` git config for this repo.
+Should be either a fully-qualified path, or a path relative to the repo root.

 Example configuration: